axion-alp-dm/muonlabdocs/README.rst

 Prerequisites
 -------------

-You should have an installation of the conda or mamba package managers installed.
-It also helps if you have git installed but this is not strictly necessary.
+You should have either `conda` or `mamba` package managers installed, see https://docs.anaconda.com/miniconda/.
+It also helps if you have `git` installed but this is not strictly necessary.

 Installation